bradeneliason/PumasDocs.jl/docs/src/basics/estimation.md

 # Estimating Parameters of Pumas Models

-Pumas can use the observational data of a `Subject` or `Population` to estimate the parameters of an NLME model.
+Pumas can use the observational data of a `Subject` or `Population` to estimate the parameters in many types of models.
 This is done by two classes of methods.
-Maximum likelihood methods find the parameters such that the observational data has the highest probability of occurring according to the chosen error distributions.
-Bayesian methods find a posterior probability distribution for the parameters to describe the chance that a parameter has a given value given the data.
+First, maximum likelihood methods find the parameters such that the observational data has the highest probability of occurring according to the chosen error distributions.
+Second, bayesian methods find a posterior probability distribution for the parameters to describe the chance that a parameter has a given value given the data.
 The following section describes how to fit an NLME model in Pumas via the two methods.

 ## Defining Data for Estimation

-Estimation is done by looking at the likelihood of likewise names.
-Thus, for example if `subject.observations` is a `NamedTuple` with names `dv` and `resp`, the likelihood calculation will be between values from `derived` named `dv` and `resp`.
+The observed data should be parsed using the name names as those found in the model.
+For example, if `subject.observations` is a `NamedTuple` with names `dv` and `resp`, the `derived` block or function in the model should define distributions with matching names.
 If `dv` is a scalar in the observation data, then `dv` from `derived` should also be a scalar.
 Likewise, if `dv` is an array like a time series, then `dv` should be a size-matching time series when returned from `derived`.
-Note that likelihoods are calculated between the probability distribution from `derived` and the matching observation from `subject.observations`.
-If no likelihood is associated with a `derived` value, then the value has an implicit standard normal interpretation, which amounts to having the L2 Euclidian distance taken as the likelihood during fitting procedures.

-**Note: Currently only `BayesMCMC` and `LaplaceI` support multiple output series. all other likelihood approximations must have the derived and observation data under the name `dv`**

-**Note: Currently the estimation procedures require that there only exists a single random effect (vector), and this vector must be named η (\eta)**
+The likelihood of observing multiple dependent variables is calculated under the assumtion of independence between the two.

 ## Maximum Likelihood Estimation